tudelft-pl/cs4200-template/README.md

 labs for the CS4200 using a text editor or IDE of their own choice.
 Be aware that this template is provided by the course staff on a best effort basis and that no official support will be given.
-It is therefore recommended that assignments are done on Brightspace instead.
+It is therefore recommended that assignments are done on WebLab instead.

 > **Warning**
 >  Please do not forget to hand-in **all** assignments using
-> Brightspace, otherwise they *cannot* and *will not* be graded.
+> WebLab, otherwise they *cannot* and *will not* be graded.

 Dependencies
 ------